 5. Unique Formula Identifier (UFI)

 5.1.
-The submitter shall create a Unique Formula Identifier, hereinafter UFI, by electronic means made available by the Agency.
+The submitter shall create a Unique Formula Identifier (‘UFI’) by electronic means made available by the Agency.
 The UFI is a unique alphanumeric code that unambiguously links the submitted information on the composition of a mixture or a group of mixtures to a specific mixture or group of mixtures.
 The assignment of a UFI is free of charge.

-A new UFI shall be created when a change in the composition of the mixture or group of mixtures fulfils one or more of the conditions foreseen in points (a), (b) and (c) of the fourth indent of section 4.1. of Part B or the conditions foreseen in the second subparagraph of that section.
+A new UFI shall be created when a change in the composition of the mixture or group of mixtures fulfils one or more of the conditions laid down in points (a), (b) and (c) of the fourth indent of the first subparagraph of Section 4.1. of Part B or, as the case may be, one or other of the conditions laid down in the second subparagraph of that Section.

-By way of derogation from the second subparagraph, a new UFI shall not be required for mixtures in a group submission containing perfumes provided that the change in the composition only concerns those perfumes or the addition of new.
+By way of derogation from the second subparagraph of this Section, a new UFI shall not be required for mixtures in a group submission containing perfumes provided that the change in the composition only concerns those perfumes or the addition of new perfumes.

-By way of derogation from the second subparagraph, a new UFI shall not be required where a change according to point (a) of the fourth indent of section 4.1. of Part B solely concerns one or more mutually interchangeable components.
+By way of derogation from the second subparagraph of this Section, a new UFI shall not be required where a change fulfilling the condition foreseen in point (a) of the fourth indent of the first subparagraph of Section 4.1. of Part B solely concerns one or more components grouped in an interchangeable component group already included in the submission in accordance with Section 3.5. of Part B.

 5.2.
+The UFI shall be preceded by the acronym "UFI" in capital letters followed by a colon (“UFI:”) and it shall be clearly visible, legible and indelibly marked.

+5.3.
 Instead of including the UFI in the supplemental information on the label, the submitter may opt to print or affix it on the inner packaging located with the other label elements.

-The UFI shall be preceded by the acronym "UFI" in capital letters followed by a colon (“UFI:”) and it shall be clearly visible, legible and indelibly marked.

 Where the inner packaging is either in such a shape or so small that it is impossible to affix the UFI on it, the submitter may print or affix the UFI located with the other label elements on an outer packaging.

 In the case of mixtures which are not packaged, the UFI shall be indicated in the Safety Data Sheet or be included in the copy of the label elements referred to in Article 29(3), as applicable.

-In the case of mixtures supplied for use at an industrial site, whether or not packaged, the UFI may alternatively be indicated in the Safety Data Sheet.
+In the case of packaged mixtures supplied for use at an industrial site, instead of including the UFI on the label or packaging, the submitter may opt to indicate it in the Safety Data Sheet.

-5.3.